RazvanBugoi/get-shit-done/README.md

 ### Subagent Execution

-As Claude fills its context window, quality degrades.
+As Codex fills its context window, quality degrades.
 You've seen it: "Due to context limits, I'll be more concise now."
 That "concision" is code for cutting corners.

 GSD prevents this.
 Each plan is maximum 3 tasks.
 Each plan runs in a fresh subagent — 200k tokens purely for implementation, zero accumulated garbage.